othermod/PSPi-Version-6/README.md

 ## Getting Started

-Get up and running and get more detailed information on the PSPi 6 wiki](https://github.com/othermod/PSPi-Version-6/wiki).
+Get up and running and get more detailed information on the [PSPi 6 wiki](https://github.com/othermod/PSPi-Version-6/wiki).

 ## Compatibility